MarinosDakis/Student-Profile-Display/README.md

 If your app had a different instructions to start, then you must edit this README.md file and list out the instructions to successfully run your code.

+### How to build:

+[1] Clone repository or download files.

+[2] Open folder in code editor and make sure you are in the correct path that contains client.

+[3] navigate to the client directory: "cd client".

+[4] If you don't have the node modules folder, type "npm install" in the terminal.
+Then, type "npm start" in the terminal.

+[5] If successful [http://localhost:3000](http://localhost:3000) will load the project.